 Now your ex misses the friendship you once had more than the dating part.

-Maybe you and he were friends that could really chat and confide in each other about stuff and he misses that.
+Maybe you and he were friends that could chat and confide in each other about stuff, and he misses that.

 A relationship isn’t only just about being sexually connected.

-Some think after a breakup they have lost a lover, and that is true, but they might not have taken into account that if you were a real friend to them, they have lost that as well.
+Some think they have lost a lover after a breakup, which is true, but they might not have considered that if you were a real friend to them, they have also lost that.

 7) Even after asking you to be friends from a cordial point of view, Ex continues not to be bothered to see you

-He asked you to stay friends to be polite, but now you haven’t heard from him much.
+He asked you to stay friends to be polite, but you haven’t heard much from him.